 - The renovated park will be better for the environment because the parking lot next to the shore will be replaced with an expanded beach zone and native plantings, and the runoff from all the paved areas will go through storm-water treatment.

 - The road along the shore will be replaced with a backshore berm to prepare the site for sea level rise and storm surges.
-For example, with the huge storm we had in November 2021, the extreme high tide pushed beach logs far into the site, covering the picnic shelters, parking lots, and roads, breaking the decking on the pier.
-The future design will protect the park infrastructure from storms of that magnitude because we’re adding 4-5 feet of additional beach height and raising all the parking and recreation elements up by a few feet.
+Currently, storms that correspond with extreme high tides frequently push beach logs far into the site, covering the picnic shelters, parking lots, and roads with debris.
+In 2021 a storm also caused significant damage to the decking on the pier.
+The future design will protect the park infrastructure from storms of that magnitude by adding 4-5 feet of additional beach height with native habitat materials and raising all the parking and recreation elements up by a few feet.

 Added Picnic Shelters and Parking Spaces

-- There will be lots of wide-open grass spaces and easier access to the pier, the boat launch, the shelters and fire pits, the playground, and the restrooms.
+- There will be lots of wide-open grassy areas and easier access to the pier, boat launch, shelters, fire pits, playground, and restrooms.

 Why are you doing this now?

 Kayak Point is one of our most popular, most visited parks.
 It was last renovated in the 1970s, which makes the infrastructure over 50 years old.
-We’ve gone through a multi-year process with public outreach, design, and permitting, it’s taken almost eight years, but we’re finally getting ready to start construction of the almost $18 million project.
+We’ve gone through a multi-year process with public outreach, design, and permitting, it’s taken almost eight years, but we’re finally getting ready to start construction.
 The park will be positioned for many more years of enjoyment.

 Who can I contact with questions?